 The interoperation of object-orientation with dataflow is described by embedding relationships; Lucian embeds dataflow into object-orientation via the concept of declarative intensional objects.
-This conceptual embedding relationship is instantiated in the current proof-of-concept implementation by embedding a Kahndataflow subset of single dimension, eager Lucid into the object-oriented language Ruby as is illustrated in FIGURE 1.
+This conceptual embedding relationship is instantiated in the current proof-of-concept implementation by embedding a Kahndataflow subset of single dimension, eager Lucid into the object-oriented language Ruby as is illustrated in Figure 1.

 Interoperation is also achieved via a converse embedding relationship in which object-orientation is embedded into dataflow via object stream filters c.f.
-FIGURE 2.
-The converse embedding relationship of object-orientation into dataflow is not isomorphic to the former which we delineate in FIGURES 1 and 2 by naming the embedding operations embeds and embeds' respectively.
+Figure 2.
+The converse embedding relationship of object-orientation into dataflow is not isomorphic with the former.
+We delineate the embedding operations in Figures 1 and 2 by naming them embeds and embeds' respectively.